horw/open-telemetry-slides/open-telemetry-slides.md

 - Resource utilization metrics
 - Error metrics

-There is an example of metrics:
+There is an example of metric:

-The metric name here is node_cpu_utilization_percent_threshold.
+The metric name here is node_cpu_utilization

 The value is 99.9.

-Dimensions are labels that help give the metric some features.
+And \*Dimensions\* are labels that help give the metric some features.
 -->

 ---